goalzz/edonasPortfolio/README.md

-# Edona Ahmetaj - FrontEnd Web Developer
+# Edona Ahmetaj - Front-End Web Developer
 This is my portfolio website!

 ## Description

 This is the source code for my portfolio website.
 It showcases my work, provides information about myself, and offers a means of contact.
 The website is designed for a front-end web developer portfolio and features a clean, responsive layout.

 ## Resources